 Get to Know Your Team Members

 Before you can accomplish great things as a leader, you will want to know as much as possible about the team you will be leading.
-First of all, you’ll want to know if they have worked together previously, and the type of relationships they have formed if they have.
+First of all, you’ll want to know if they have worked together previously and the type of relationships they have formed if they have.

-If possible, try to talk to the previous team leader or take a look at any post mortem documentation.
+If possible, try to talk to the previous team leader or take a look at any post-mortem documentation.
 You’ll want to know the dynamics going in.
 If you have team members who have not worked with this group, you should get feedback from their past supervisors if possible.

 Then, put all of that aside and get to know the team members as individuals.
-You want to be aware of issues, but you don’t want to approach your team members being overly influenced by previous leaders or supervisors.
+You want to be aware of issues, but you don’t want to approach your team members as being overly influenced by previous leaders or supervisors.

-Have a one on one session with each team member and ask them for their feedback on any past projects, the type of leadership style that they function best under, and what their goals are.
+Have a one-on-one session with each team member and ask them for their feedback on any past projects, the type of leadership style that they function best under, and what their goals are.

 Get Feedback From Previous Team Members and Colleagues

 You’ve found out about the talents, experiences, and motivations of your team members, but in order to create a leadership strategy that truly works, you have to take an honest look at yourself.

 Self-analysis is great, but if you want to know how you come off to others, you have to get feedback from those other people.
 The best way to do this is to ask people you have worked with and people who have worked under you for their thoughts.